nxp-imx/ethos-u-vela/SUPPORTED_OPS.md

 This is a list of constraints most NPU operators must satisfy in order to be scheduled on the NPU.
 (Operators excluded from certain constraints are shown in brackets [ ] )

-- Input(s) and Output tensors must not be dynamic
+- Input(s) and Output tensors must not be dynamic - [Quantize]
 - Input(s) and Output tensors must have a defined shape
-- Output tensors cannot be scalar
+- Output tensors cannot be scalar - [Quantize]
-- Scalar Input tensors are only valid for op type: ADD, EXPAND_DIMS, MAXIMUM, MEAN, MINIMUM, MUL, SPLIT, SPLIT_V, SUB
+- Scalar Input tensors are only valid for op type: ADD, EXPAND_DIMS, MAXIMUM, MEAN, MINIMUM, MUL, SPLIT, SPLIT_V, SUB - [Quantize]
 - Input(s) and Output tensors must not be greater than 4D
 - Input(s), Output and Weight tensors must have quantization parameters - [Shape]
 - Input(s), Output and Weight tensors with quantization scales must be finite - [Shape]